VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module assign workers SimBzone work locations.
 A worker table is created which identifies a unique worker ID, the household ID the worker is a part of, and the SimBzone, Azone, and Marea of the worker job location.

-* This module step uses data sources including none
+* Data sources include none
-* This module step uses model types including Rule based assignment
+* Model types include Rule based assignment
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/SimulateEmployment.md
+* Documented in inst/module_docs/SimulateEmployment.md

 The models in this model step are: